pnidev/fcj-workshop-template-main/content/7-Feedback/_index.md

 ---
-title: "Sharing and Feedback"
+title: "Internship Report"
 date: "`r Sys.Date()`"
-weight: 7
+weight: 1
 chapter: false
-pre: " <b> 7. </b> "
 ---

-{{% notice warning %}}
-⚠️ **Note:** The information below is for reference purposes only.
-Please **do not copy verbatim** for your report, including this warning.
-{{% /notice %}}

-> Here, you can freely share your personal opinions about your experience participating in the First Cloud Journey program.
-This will help the FCJ team improve any shortcomings based on the following aspects:

-### Overall Evaluation
+# Overall Evaluation

-**1. Working Environment**
+## 1. Working Environment
-The working environment is very friendly and open.
-FCJ members are always willing to help whenever I encounter difficulties, even outside working hours.
-The workspace is tidy and comfortable, helping me focus better.
-However, I think it would be nice to have more social gatherings or team bonding activities to strengthen relationships.
+The working environment at FCJ is comfortable and easy to adapt to.
+Members within the FCJ community are friendly, supportive, and willing to help even outside working hours.
+The workspace is clean and well-organized, which helps me stay focused and productive.

-**2. Support from Mentor / Team Admin**
+## 2. Support from Mentor / Team Admin
-The mentor provides very detailed guidance, explains clearly when I don’t understand, and always encourages me to ask questions.
-The admin team supports administrative tasks, provides necessary documents, and creates favorable conditions for me to work effectively.
-I especially appreciate that the mentor allows me to try and solve problems myself instead of just giving the answer.
+My mentor provided clear guidance and thoroughly explained concepts when I encountered difficulties, while still encouraging me to explore and solve problems independently.
+The mentor team also assisted with procedures, shared resources and documentation, and ensured I had the tools required for my tasks.
+I truly appreciate their patience and the approach of helping me grow instead of giving direct solutions.

-**3. Relevance of Work to Academic Major**
+## 3. Work Relevance to Academic Major
-The tasks I was assigned align well with the knowledge I learned at university, while also introducing me to new areas I had never encountered before.
-This allowed me to both strengthen my foundational knowledge and gain practical skills.
+The tasks assigned were closely related to the knowledge I learned at university, especially in software development workflows and data handling.
+Moreover, I was exposed to new technologies, helping me strengthen my fundamentals and expand my practical skills.

-**4. Learning & Skill Development Opportunities**
+## 4. Learning & Skill Development Opportunities
-During the internship, I learned many new skills such as using project management tools, teamwork skills, and professional communication in a corporate environment.
-The mentor also shared valuable real-world experiences that helped me better plan my career path.
+Throughout the internship, I enhanced my ability to manage tasks, use project support tools, and collaborate effectively in a team.
+My mentor also shared many real-world scenarios, helping me build a clearer vision for my future career path.

-**5. Company Culture & Team Spirit**
+## 5. Company Culture & Team Spirit
-The company culture is very positive: everyone respects each other, works seriously but still keeps things enjoyable.
-When there are urgent projects, everyone works together and supports one another regardless of their position.
-This made me feel like a real part of the team, even as an intern.

-**6. Internship Policies / Benefits**
-The company provides an internship allowance and offers flexible working hours when needed.
-In addition, having the opportunity to join internal training sessions is a big plus.
+The team works professionally while maintaining a welcoming and supportive atmosphere.
+Everyone respects one another’s ideas and steps in when help is needed.
+During high workload periods, the team works together instead of dividing pressure individually.
+This made me feel truly included, even as an intern.

 ---

-### Additional Questions
+## Additional Questions
-- What did you find **most satisfying** during your internship?
-- What do you think the company **should improve** for future interns?
-- If recommending to a friend, would you **suggest they intern here**?
-Why or why not?
+- What satisfied me most during this internship was gaining exposure to real development workflows and receiving dedicated mentorship.
+- FCJ could consider expanding knowledge-sharing sessions across teams to increase interaction and mutual learning.
+- I would recommend this internship to friends, as it offers a friendly environment and strong growth opportunities.

 ---

-### Suggestions & Expectations
+## Suggestions & Expectations
-- Do you have any suggestions to improve the internship experience?
+- I hope to participate in more internal workshops on new technologies to broaden technical understanding.
-- Would you like to continue this program in the future?
+- I am willing to continue with the program in the future if given the chance.
-- Any other comments (free sharing):
+- This internship has helped me grow in both mindset and skillset — I sincerely appreciate the support and experience FCJ has provided.